 In general, these documents are only issued to the marketing authorisation holders or authorised manufacturers.
 Where the applicant is not the holder of the marketing authorisation or manufacturing authorisation, a letter of authorisation from the holder must be provided.

 Where possible, certificate formats, as published by the World Health Organisation, are used.
+Further information on the types of certificates approved by the WHO is available at the following link:

 What are the certificates used for

+These certificates are typically used to register or renew a product authorisation in a 3rd county (outside the EU).
+They might also be typically used to accompany a batch of that product as required by a foreign competent authority.
 The Certificate of a Pharmaceutical Product (CPP)/ Certificate of Free Sale(CFS)/ Statement of Licensing Status of a Product are all product specific certificates, used to show the details as approved in the Irish marketing authorisation.
 A Price Certificate shows the cost price for the Irish market.

 The CPP can also be issued for a product without a Marketing Authorisation but where the dosage form is manufactured in Ireland, once the application is accompanied by a signed company declaration to state that the details are true.
-Please check the Useful Links section below for draft of certificates for whichever best suits your requirements.
+Please check the Useful Links section below for a draft of certificates for whichever best suits your requirements.

 Where a company has been inspected and found to be GMP compliant by the HPRA, certified copies of a company’s GMP certificate can be issued.

+A CPP is the most typically issued document that is provided, guidance in completing the form accurately under each section has been provided in the draft CPP in English on our website.
 All certificates are issued as per their standard formats.
 The only document to which additional information may be attached (package leaflet, labels, composition page) is the CPP.
 When applying, all additional attachments must be accompanied by a declaration letter stating that the information in them is true and correct.

 What is required to make an application